gr2m/hoodie-readthedocs-test/docs/index.rst

 What is Hoodie?
 ---------------

-Hoodie is library/server package for frontend web applications that abstracts away the backend.
-If you love working in jQuery, Backbone, Dojo, Ember, or any other frontend framework, but *dread* backend work, Hoodie is for you.
+Hoodie is backend for web applications with a JavaScript API for your frontend.
+If you love building apps with HTML, CSS and JavaScript or a frontend framework, but *dread* backend work, Hoodie is for you.

-Hoodie gives your frontend code superpowers, by allowing you to do things that usually, only a backend can do (user accounts, emails, payments, etc.).
+Hoodie gives your frontend code superpowers by allowing you to do things that usually only a backend can do (user accounts, emails, payments, etc.).

 All of Hoodie is accessible through a simple script include, just like jQuery or lodash:

 .. code:: html

+   <script src="/hoodie/client.js"></script>
    <script type="javascript">
      var hoodie = new Hoodie();
    </script>